720p vs 1080p: When Is It Time To Upgrade Your TV?

 Tacked on the end of that resolution number is either a ‘p’ or ‘i’, which stands for either Progressive or Interlaced.

 This refers to how the image is drawn on the screen.
-In general, progressive scan (p) will give you a smoother picture than an interlaced picture at the same resolution.
+In general, progressive scan (p) will give you a smoother picture than interlaced picture at the same resolution.

 But why?